puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/job/pod-failure-policy.md

 The Job resumes and succeeds.

-For comparison, if the Pod failure policy was disabled the Pod disruption would result in terminating the entire Job (as the `.spec.backoffLimit` is set to 0).
+For comparison, if the Pod failure policy was turned off the Pod disruption would result in terminating the entire Job (as the `.spec.backoffLimit` is set to 0).

 ### Cleaning up